WillB97/srcomp-live/README.md

 The `abort_actions` section has the same set of keys as the `actions` section, except for the `time` key.
 These actions are all executed if the system detects a match unexpectedly end or the time within a match decrease.
 This can be used to stop sound effects and set lighting to an out of match state when match is delayed.

+The `match_slot_lengths` section contains the lengths of the different sections of a match slot in seconds.
+These are used to validate that the actions fall within the match slot and to allow test-mode to correctly simulate the match.

 ### Templating